spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/past_climate

   This directory contains the processed paleoclimate data that were used to estimate past climate change / stability as predictor for GD.
-The four files represent temperature and precipitation trend and variability within extreme centuries of temperature change since the Last glacial Maximum.
+The four files represent temperature and precipitation trend and variability within extreme centuries of temperature change since the Last Glacial Maximum.

 **Processed data**